mgbrian/ai-tools/README.md

 ### messages
 [[code]](https://github.com/mgbrian/messages/)

-Move data between nodes (if `brain` is analogous to a human brain, this is the nervous system).
+A framework for data transmission between nodes (if `brain` is analogous to a human brain, this is the nervous system).
 Provides both the infrastructure for communication between different components as well as a convention for message encoding.

 ### storage
 [[code]](https://github.com/mgbrian/storage/)